albertosdneto/wedding_album/Readme.md

 # Wedding album
 Wedding album that allows the bride and groom to select which photos provided by guests will be shown.

+## Working version
+To see the app running access: https://weddingalbum2020.herokuapp.com/

 ## Get Started